Mission Statement:

 Spotlight Kids

-The Little Theatre is excited to announce another opportunity for kids beginning this summer.
+Fireside Fairy Tales is a Spotlight Kids production.
 This one-act play will feature elementary school-aged students on stage and middle/high school students in production roles.
 Guided by seasoned teacher/director Sarah Thomson, students can focus on creativity and bringing their story to life.
-Rehearsals run during the day for one week and there are two performances on the last Saturday of the week.
+Rehearsals run during the mornings for two weeks and there are two performances on the last Saturday.
+This production invites students to be involved at every level; actors, costumes, set, etc., while being guided by long-time Little Theatre volunteers.
+This year’s production is written by Advanced Writing students from Garrison Middle School.